 - Island entry fees: Some smaller islands charge 20–50 RMB (~3–7 USD)

-Meifeng Island is Qiandao Lake’s top spot for views.
-Climb its 1,000-step trail to the summit—you’ll see hundreds of islands spread like green gems in blue water.
-Spring brings blooming flowers; sunset paints the lake gold.
+Meifeng Island is Qiandao Lake’s top spot for panoramic views—absolute must-visit on your China trip.
+Climb its 1,000-step trail to the summit, and you’ll be rewarded with a breathtaking sight: hundreds of islands spread like green gems in the blue waters of the lake.
+Spring brings blooming flowers that add a pop of color to the landscape, while sunset paints the lake in golden hues, creating a postcard-perfect moment.

-Qiandao Lake Beer Town is a vibrant area blending beer culture with fun.
-It features a giant beer bottle sculpture, German-style architecture, and breweries where you can taste fresh local beer.
-There are also restaurants, souvenir shops, and occasional live music, making it a lively spot to relax after exploring the lake.
+After exploring the serene islands, head to Qiandao Lake Beer Town for a lively change of pace during your China trip.
+This vibrant area blends beer culture with fun, featuring a giant beer bottle sculpture, German-style architecture, and breweries where you can taste fresh local beer straight from the source.
+There are also restaurants serving delicious local dishes, souvenir shops to pick up mementos for your China trip, and occasional live music, making it a great spot to relax after a day of sightseeing.

 Qiandao Lake Forest Oxygen Bar